AlexBarnes86/UnityCameraToOsc/README.md

 ## Getting Started

+1. Download UnityHub
-Download UnityHub, Install an appropriate version of Unity (time of writing used LTS 2018.4.20f1)
+2. Install an appropriate version of Unity (time of writing used LTS 2018.4.20f1)
+3. Clone and add this project folder in Unity Hub
+4. Open
+5. Navigate to Scenes in the project view
+6. Drag in SampleScene
+7. Delete the default scene
+8. Edit the scene, recommend animating objects in front of cameras etc

 ### Use a different OSC host, port, or address:
-In Unity navigate to TripodController and edit TripodToOSC values in the inspector Run
+In Unity navigate to TripodController and edit TripodToOSC values in the inspector

-Uses Wekinator defaults
-localhost:6448 /wek/inputs
+Uses Wekinator defaults: localhost:6448 /wek/inputs

-Currently the program does nothing on recieved OSC events, but easy to modify
+Currently the program does nothing on recieved OSC events (/wek/outputs), but easy to modify

 ### Modifying the virtual camera resolution
 It's a hack, but ensure the MAX\_BUFFER\_SIZE can accomodate your desired resolution